Joseph Treffry

 Joseph Austen Treffry (1782 – 29 January 1850) was an engineer, mining adventurer, and industrialist who became a significant landowner in Cornwall, England.

 Biography

 Born in Plymouth, Devon as Joseph Thomas Austen, to Joseph Austen (d 1786), a former Mayor of Plymouth and Susanna née Treffry (d 1842).
-He changed his name by deed poll, after the death of his mother’s brother William Esco Treffry of Fowey in 1808, when he inherited the family estate at Place House, Fowey.
+He changed his name by deed poll, after the death of his mother’s brother William Esco Treffry of Fowey in 1808, when he inherited the family estate at Place, Fowey.
 He did not complete his education at Exeter College, Oxford and returned to Fowey and started to rebuild the ancestral home, Place.

 Mining

 Trained in civil engineering, Treffry built a new quay in Fowey to take larger vessels for the export of tin, the major industry of Cornwall.
 As a result, he became a partner in the Wheal Regent copper mine at Crinnis near Par.
 He then became a partner in Fowey Consols mine at Tywardreath and manager of Lanscroft mine.
 After he amalgamated the two mines in 1822 and took full control, Fowey Consols became the most productive mine in Cornwall and employed 1,680 workers.